Arfana Mallah: Activism

 Mallah is a women's rights activist.
 She and Amar Sindhu started a chapter of Women's Action Forum (WAF) in Hyderabad in 2008.

-In 2012, Mallah was attacked by gunmen when she was traveling with Amar Sindhu.
-They were attacked for protesting against the vice chancellor, who was involved in murders of at least five people on the campus.
+In 2012, Mallah was attacked by gunmen when she was traveling with Sindhu.
+They alleged this was a response to them protesting against the vice chancellor, who they claimed was involved in murders of at least five people on the campus.

 On December 10, 2014, when Malala Yousafzai shared the Nobel Peace Prize with Indian Kailash Satyarthi, Mallah urged the government to declare December 10 as 'Malala Day' and to organize a country-wide celebration.

-In 2015, Mallah organized the ‘Stop killing women’ campaign in Hyderabad from Women’s Action Forum's platform.
-The campaign issued a report, ‘WAF’s social FIR’ which mentioned crimes against women in Sindh in 2014 and 2015.
-The report claimed that hundreds of women were killed in different cases of kidnapping, gang rapes, honor killing, domestic violence, sexual assault and suicides.
+In 2015, Mallah organized the ‘Stop killing women’ campaign in Hyderabad via the WAF.
+The campaign issued a report, "WAF’s social FIR", which mentioned crimes against women in Sindh in 2014 and 2015.
+The report claimed that hundreds of women were killed in different cases of kidnapping, gang rapes, honour killing, domestic violence, sexual assault and suicides.

-She wrote a series of short stories about women who got displaced in the 2010 Pakistan floods which were published in the Sindhi daily newspaper Daily Kawish.
+She wrote a series of short stories about women who had been displaced in the 2010 Pakistan floods which were published in the Sindhi daily newspaper Daily Kawish.